substrate-system/frost-dkg/README.md

 }
 ```

-Creates and initializes a new FrostParticipant with an X25519 keypair.
+Create and initialize a new FrostParticipant with an X25519 keypair.

 * `threshold`: Minimum number of participants needed for signing
 * `totalParticipants`: Total number of participants in the DKG